ccb-hms/openGWASSearchDB/README.md

 `src/assemble_database.py` generates the SQLite3 database `opengwas_trait_search.db` that contains:
 - The original OpenGWAS metadata table with all traits and associated OpenGWAS DB record identifiers
 - [text2term](https://github.com/ccb-hms/ontology-mapper)-generated mappings of OpenGWAS traits to Experimental Factor Ontology (EFO) terms
-- Tables that specify all EFO terms—their labels, identifiers and mapping counts—and all asserted and inferred hierarchical (SubclassOf) relationships between EFO terms.
-These tables are extracted from a [SemanticSQL](https://github.com/INCATools/semantic-sql) EFO build.
+- Tables that specify EFO terms—their labels, identifiers and mapping counts—and the asserted and inferred hierarchical (SubclassOf) relationships between EFO terms (extracted from a [SemanticSQL](https://github.com/INCATools/semantic-sql) EFO build).